GenomeCAD/checkconsents/README.md

 ## Authors

-CheckConsents project is developed by David Salgado <david.salgado@genomecad.fr> and Adrien Josso Rigonato <adrien.josso-rigonato@genomecad.fr>.
+CheckConsents project is developed by David Salgado <david.salgado@inserm.fr> and Adrien Josso Rigonato <adrien.josso-rigonato@genomecad.fr>.
 Expression of the need and test data were created by Cécile Meslier.

 The project is supported by `Collecteur Analyseur de Données (CAD)`.

 ## License